 Clinical trials have focused on the development of combined-modality treatment approaches involving novel chemotherapy agents, radiotherapy techniques and surgical approaches.
 These protocols represent a major collaborative effort with the departments of Thoracic/Head and Neck Medical Oncology, Gastrointestinal Oncology and Digestive Diseases and Radiation Oncology.
 Current protocols for lung cancer include both preoperative and postoperative adjuvant chemotherapy with novel agents.

 Protocols combining chemotherapy, radiotherapy and surgery are being evaluated for esophageal cancer.
 A novel strategy of pulmonary perfusion with doxorubicin for sarcomatous lung metastases is being evaluated.
-A major collaboration with the Department of Thoracic/Head and Neck Medical Oncology is directed toward chemoprevention of second primary cancers in patients with early-stage lung cancer.
+A major collaboration with the Thoracic/Head and Neck Medical Oncology department is directed toward chemoprevention of second primary cancers in patients with early-stage lung cancer.

 Lung Cancer SPORE